 Depending on the results of this process, you may need to make some adjustments to your product offering, market positioning (price/value/distribution channels) or both.

 The more information you have here, the more clarity you can gain, the better you’ll be able to determine how you will WIN with your customer and differentiate yourself from the competition.

 Step 4: Communication Strategy

-When you have a clear articulation of your brand’s mission and vision, a thorough understanding of your target customer, and identified your differentiators, then you can begin to develop a targeted communication plan.
+When you have a clear articulation of your brand’s mission and vision, a thorough understanding of your target customer, and determined differentiators, you can develop a targeted communication plan.
 Your plan needs to be creative and innovative, but more importantly, it needs to underpin the key pillars of your business to drive clarity and loyalty with your target customer.

 You need to follow the “5 W’s and an H” strategy…

 While it may seem simple, developing an authentic and relevant brand voice and tone is critical.
 Prioritize building a community, enhancing engagement, and growing relationships with your customers.
-Do this by being authentic, honest and open to dialogue - both good and bad.
-Add: Your goal is to develop a community of brand enthusiasts who are loyal and willing to share on your behalf. .
+Do this by being authentic, honest, and open to dialogue - both good and bad.
+Your goal is to develop a community of brand enthusiasts who are loyal and willing to share on your behalf.

-If your value proposition is clear for your target customers, you will gain their “mind share” - they will think of you first.
-When you have their “mind share”, you will undoubtedly win their market share.
+If your value proposition is clear with your customers, you will gain their “mind share” - they will think of you first.
+When you have their “mind share,” you will undoubtedly win their market share.

 Step 5: Make a Detailed Path Forward

 This is where the rubber meets the road.